rebeccachoo/react-chat-app/README.md

 And you need to install Tailwind CSS.
 To learn more about Tailwind CSS, visit `https://tailwindcss.com/`.
 And type `npm start` to start the program.

+## Installation

+Modify your code to your database.
+On line #29 and #59, please change the url of your firebase database.

 ## Contributing